mmistakes/so-simple-theme/_mnprdocs/config.md

 	<figcaption>The configuration node showing all watercolor stylization attributes.</figcaption>
 </figure>

-## Engine Settings
+## Engine
-Engine settings remain the same across stylizations and contain attributes directly related to the MNPRX engine.
+Engine attributes remain the same across stylizations and contain attributes directly related to the MNPRX engine.
 These attributes can change the fidelity and performance of the stylization.

+### Style
+Defines the style that MNPRX is currently running in.
+* _Watercolor_ - The classic watercolor stylization that MNPRX is known for
+* _Viewport+_ - A viewport override with all the advantages of MNPRX

+The more MNPRX matures, the more styles it will support!

+### Quality
+Defines the quality of the viewport rendering.
+* _Half_ - Render at half the resolution, which will perform faster with slower computers, at the cost of pixilation.
+* _Standard_ - Render at the normal resolution, without any bells and whistles.
+* _FXAA_ - Render at the normal resolution with _Fast Approximate Anti-Aliasing_, giving results with less jaggies (staircase effect).
+* _4x SSAA_ - Render at 4 times the normal resolution, to later bring it back to the normal resolution with _Super Sampling Anti-Aliasing_.
+You have much more detail and less jaggies (staircase effect).
+* _TAA_ - Renders many images at normal resolution with _Temporal Anti-Aliasing_ to perform progressive, super-sampled results.
+You will have more detail and **NO** jaggies (staircase effect).
+Enabling TAA will also show a _TAA Samples_ attribute directly underneath.
+Within this attribute, you can define the amount of image samples that the _TAA_ quality uses to create the final result.

+Anti-aliasing makes edges appear smoother and less pixelated, you can find more about what aliasing is [here](https://www.youtube.com/watch?v=hqi0114mwtY)
+<figure class="pull-center half">
+	<img src="/images/MNPRX/AA1.png" alt="Close-up without antialiasing" style="max-width: 150px">
+	<img src="/images/MNPRX/AA2.png" alt="Close-up with antialiasing" style="max-width: 150px">
+	<figcaption>Close-up of image at Standard quality and with FXAA quality.</figcaption>
+</figure>

 ### Color Depth
 Defines the color depth of the render targets.
 This generally translates to: higher is better.
 However, slower systems should consider using 8bit targets if the performance is too slow, provided you can sacrifice some color fidelity.

-### Render Scale
-Defines the resolution at which MNPR is rendering.
-* _Half_ will render at half the size, which will perform faster with slower computers, at the cost of pixilation.
-* _Normal_ will render at the normal viewport resolution.
-* _Double_ will render at twice the size and then reduce the rendered image to fit the viewport.
-You will have more detail and less aliasing, but make sure to have a powerful computer.

-{% include aio-hint.html %}You will get better antialiasing and more detail by using the _Render Scale_ attribute instead of _Antialiasing_.

-### Antialiasing
-Defines the algorithm used to perform antialiasing.
-Antialiasing makes edges appear smoother and less pixelated, you can find more about what aliasing is [here](https://www.youtube.com/watch?v=hqi0114mwtY)
-<figure class="pull-center half">
-	<img src="/images/MNPRX/AA1.png" alt="Close-up without antialiasing" style="max-width: 150px">
-	<img src="/images/MNPRX/AA2.png" alt="Close-up with antialiasing" style="max-width: 150px">
-	<figcaption>Close-up of image without and with FXAA antialiasing.</figcaption>
-</figure>

-### World Scale
-Defines how many _Maya_ units is considered one meter/cm (normal/miniature) in the virtual world.
-Since most projects work with assets at different scales, setting up the _World Scale_ right will help the stylization behave correctly.

-If your character is supposed to be one meter high in his world, but is actually 5 units high in _Maya_, the _World Scale_ attribute should be set to 5.
-{: .notice--info}

 ### Velocity PV
 Enables the calculation of motion vectors of each object in the scene (per vertex).
 This helps certain effects to remain motion coherent and avoid the _shower door effect_, albeit with a substantial performance cost.
 Therefore, this attribute should be activated mainly when rendering the final frames.